Dog Problems most of us Live with

 Don’t let your dog bark constantly when it’s out, because whatever.
 You can rarely train a dog to stop barking by barking across the yard.

 1. Prevention is key

-Whether you have just adopted a new adult dog or it is your first week with a new puppy, keeping your dog busy and exercising will help reduce barking and keep them from practising it.
-The normal behaviour of a barking dog and puppy will not be bigger than this, but you can take positive steps to reduce it and teach your dog alternative ways of communicating.
+Whether you have just adopted a new adult dog or it is your first week with a new puppy, keeping your dog busy and exercising will help reduce barking and keep them from practicing it.
+The normal behavior of a barking dog and puppy will not be bigger than this, but you can take positive steps to reduce it and teach your dog alternative ways of communicating.
 Barking can be a really important tool to find out what scares your dog or makes him uncomfortable.
 Remember, your job as a pet parent is to support your dog, which means not putting them in situations that put them under extra pressure.
 If your dog barks incessantly, they are trying to tell you that they have an imperfect need or need to move away from a frightening or irresistible situation.

 2. Make your dog sensitive to stimuli